trading-peter/fu-area/README.md

-# dz-area
+# fu-area
-Polymer web component that creates a file upload area with dropzone.js.
+Polymer web component for drag and drop file uploads.

+## Docs & Demo

+See the [component page](http://pkaske.github.io/fu-area) for more information.